top of page

 • Ideal for colonials, New England homes, and older architecture

 Choosing a style that aligns with your home’s character ensures the paneling feels intentional and adds long-term value.
+We also think paneling should reflect the overall massing and structure of the home—something we explore in depth when comparing ranch-style and multi-story homes for New England living.

 1